Bachelor of Music: Contemporary, Urban & Popular Music

 Online CUP Application

-The Fall 2014 CUP BMUS Application is now available!
-The deadline for applications is April 1, 2014.
-However, we request that applications are started and completed as soon as possible.
+The Fall 2014 CUP BMUS Application is now closed.
+The deadline for applications was April 1, 2014.
+Check back next semester for the Fall 2015 application.

 If you are applying for admission to Columbia at this time, you must also visit colum.edu/admissions and apply for general admission.

 Acceptance is based on a review of a candidate’s application, academic background, faculty recommendations, and the quality of his/her audition.
 Applicants should have a minimum of 60 credit hours (including the currently enrolled semester), and be enrolled in their third semester or higher of Music Core coursework.

 Applications and auditions take place each spring, and qualified applicants will be contacted, given specific audition guidelines and assigned an audition time.
 Auditions generally consist of the applicant performing with a "house band", and presenting examples of original work where applicable.

 Transfer students are advised to simply enter the department as declared CUP BAs, and enroll in the appropriate courses and ensembles based on their placement into the Music Core course sequences.
 Those transfer students who feel they may be qualified to apply and audition for the BMUS upon entering the program should contact CUP Program Director Gary Yerkins at CUPBM@colum.edu to discuss your eligibility and help you get started.